Are Landlords or Tenants Responsible for Keeping Your Building Pest-Free?

 Also, according to Local Law 56 of 2020, “It is unlawful to discriminate against a tenant based on their status as someone impacted by COVID-19.”
 For more information, see the New York City page of COVID-19 resources for tenants.

+Hopefully, this article has helped shed light on who is responsible for pest control in New York City.
 For more frequently asked questions regarding pest control, please visit our FAQ page.